 First Teej is a day of absolute devotion and love for newlywed brides.
 The celebration of the First Teej festival is of utmost importance for newlywed couples.
 It is a day for wives to express their deep love and affection for their husbands.
 There is much craze and excitement of First Teej, it is quite apparent on the faces of women as they prepare for the festival well in advance.

 Newlywed brides begin their first Teej preparations well in advance.
-The craze of the Teej festival enchants them to buy new clothes, jewellery and other fine accessories for her adornment.
+The craze of the Teej festival enchants them to buy new clothes, jewelry, and other fine accessories for her adornment.
 Teej gives them a chance to get dressed like a new bride once again after marriage.
-Most women wear their wedding dresses and also wear heavy gold and diamond jewellery.
-Some women also buy new saree or lehenga and jewellery for their first Teej.
+Most women wear their wedding dresses and also wear heavy gold and diamond jewelry.
+Some women also buy new saree or lehenga and jewelry for their first Teej.
 Mehendi or henna is applied to hands and feet covers almost half of the hands and legs.

-First Teej brings a lot of excitement for young brides as they go to their parents' home to celebrate this festival.
-All teej rituals are performed at her parents’ home.
+First Teej brings a lot of excitement for young brides as they go to their parents' homes to celebrate this festival.
+All Teej rituals are performed at her parents’ home.

 You may like: Significance of Teej Festival

 Women who celebrate their first Teej are pampered by all family members.
 They are not allowed to do any house chores on this day.
 Their husbands and other family members take special care to make these women extremely comfortable.
 Fasting for the first time, the women are little apprehensive but as time passes they totally indulge themselves in the festivities.
 They perform all rituals earnestly as it is their first Teej.
 Some mothers-in-law act as a support system for their daughters-in-law as they ensure extra care of their beloved bahu.